Clayrok/MonVieuxGrimoire/README.md

+# Configuration
+## config.js
-Before starting the server, edit the config.json file to add your connection string and a strong randomized string as secret token.
+Before starting the server, edit the config.json file to:
+- Add your connection string
+- Add a strong randomized string as secret token
+- Add CORS allowed origins (for example: frontend URL + backend URL)